Fed’s Powell: More rate hikes are likely this year to fight still-high inflation

 In his remarks Wednesday, Powell also indicated that the Fed chose to keep its key interest rate steady last week so it could assess the impact of three large bank failures this spring on the banking sector and whether the failures would reduce credit to consumers and businesses and slow the economy.

+Powell responded that any new such rules would likely focus on the largest U.S. banks — those with more than $100 billion in assets, like Silicon Valley Bank and the other two institutions that failed.
+Community banks, by contrast, typically have under $10 billion in assets.

+The Fed chair also said it could be several years before such rules would take effect.
+At the same time, he underscored that there is always a trade-off between requiring banks to hold certain levels of funds in reserve and encouraging lending.
+The challenge, he said, is to strike the right balance.

-Most economists have said they believe that a rate hike at the Fed’s next meeting in late July is all but assured.
+With inflation still well above the Fed’s 2% target, most economists have said they believe that a rate hike at its next meeting in late July is all but assured.
 What actions the central bank might take after that remains much less clear.
 The policymakers indicated last week that they expect to raise rates twice more this year.
-Yet they might not follow through if economic data suggests that inflation is falling quickly back to their 2% target.
+Yet they might not follow through if economic data suggests that inflation is falling quickly back to their target level.

 Speaking at a news conference last week, Powell said there were no plans to raise rates at every other meeting or to follow any other particular time frame.
 Instead, as he reiterated Wednesday, Fed officials will monitor economic data and make their rate decisions “meeting by meeting.”